 Alternatives Considered:

-Current ISO practice: The CAISO has published recommended pre-approved forms of letter of credit (LOC), escrow agreement and guaranty agreements, but allows Market Participants (MPs) to submit their own forms, which the CAISO reviews for acceptibility.
+Current CAISO practice: The CAISO has published recommended pre-approved forms of letter of credit (LOC), escrow agreement and guaranty agreements, but allows Market Participants (MPs) to submit their own forms, which the CAISO reviews for acceptibility.
 As a result of the CAISO’s current practice, the CAISO has accepted a variety of security instruments forms, many of which are subject to the laws of (and must be enforced in) other states.
 In addition, certain of the instruments vary from the approved forms in ways that could impose additional costs on the CAISO if there was a need to enforce them.

 Alternate (recommended) approach: The CAISO may require use of pre-approved forms for certain types of security, e.g. guaranty and escrow agreement, but accept use of industry-standard forms for other types of security such as bank-issued LOCs and consider unique forms on a case-by-case basis.